Ethics Team Participation

 This has been a tradition at the Academy, attracting a small loyal group of midshipmen who thrive on the discussion and teamwork.
 Midshipmen interested in participating in the Ethics Competitions work with the Stockdale Center, in selecting a team and formulating arguments.

-Since these competitions are annual events, prospective Ethics Bowl participants should consider ongoing involvement.
+Since these competitions are annual events, prospective Ethics Bowl participants should consider and plan for ongoing involvement.
 Team members can participate in one, two or three of the events.
 Team members may also choose to play support roles for the traveling team, conducting research and serving as a 'scout team' prepping the team during rehearsals.
 Because the competitions are distinct in expectations, many of the skills needed and benefits gained are complementary to skills needed at the Academy and after graduation.